Ratings & reviews have a profound impact on customer’s shopping behavior and brand loyalty. We selected 3 eye-catching insights that research in...

-Price is one of the primary factors that determines how “risky” a purchase is.
-When the price of a product is higher, there is more risk involved in the consumer’s decision and the customer takes more time and effort before buying the higher priced product.
-Having more information via reviews helps reducing that risk.
+Price is one of the primary factors that determine how “risky” a purchase is.
+When the price of a product is higher, there is more risk involved in the consumer’s decision and the customer takes more time and effort before buying the higher-priced product.
+Having more information via reviews helps to reduce that risk.
 In the graphic below we can see that, for a gift retailer, the conversion rate for the Low-Prices category increased 190% when reviews were displayed, and for the High-prices category 380%.

 Source: Spiegel research center

 How much the product affects health and safety is another important factor that influences the importance of reviews during the buying decision process.
 For example, a shopper will likely read more reviews when purchasing a new car seat for her child, compared to purchasing toilet paper.